 Use YorSearch, the Library catalogue.
-Some titles will be available as e-books that you can access online from anywhere; look for the View It link in YorSearch.
+Many titles will be available as e-books that you can access online from anywhere; look for the View It link in YorSearch.

 Each of your modules will have a reading list of suggested books - look for the Resources link on each module site in the VLE.

 Most of the books that you need will be located in the Literature section on the second floor of the Morrell, shelved under the class marks M-MY, although you may occasionally also need to look elsewhere.

 The following is a summary of the main subject divisions relevant to English Literature as arranged in the Library.
 It is not a comprehensive list of all subjects covered.

 Major authors have their own individual classification number within their literary period and form, e.g. Charles Dickens is MA 163.4.
 Others are placed together at the end of the section for their period and form, e.g. Martin Amis at MA 193.9 AMI and William Golding at MA 193.9 GOL.
 Critical works about a literary author are shelved immediately after works by that author.
 Use the Subject search on the catalogue to find the location of works by or about a literary author; or search under English Literature to see a list of chronological periods with their classmarks

 Specific literary themes or topics are classified with the literature of the same period and form, e.g. fantasy in modern English prose writing is shelved at MA 193.093.